Nathan Ballard: Political associations

 Ballard was a spokesman for the California Democratic Party in 2002.
 In 2002 he was also a spokesman for New Hampshire Senate President Beverly Hollingworth's campaign for governor of New Hampshire.
 In 2003, Ballard was the spokesman for the California Labor Federation, AFL–CIO, during the recall of Governor Gray Davis.

 During the 2004 U.S. presidential campaign, Ballard was a spokesman for Wesley Clark during the primaries.
 Later in 2004, Ballard was a spokesman for U.S. Senator John Kerry's presidential campaign in California.
 In 2006, Ballard was U.S. Congresswoman Jackie Speier's spokesman when she campaigned for lieutenant governor of California.

 In 2010, Ballard was Rep. Jackie Speier's spokesman when she weighed a run for attorney general in California.

 In 2012, Ballard was the spokesman for Proposition 38, a California tax measure for public education.
 He was also the spokesman for the Coalition for Humane and Ethical Farming Standards, made up of more than 100 chefs in California seeking to lift the state's ban on foie gras at the time.
 Ballard was the spokesman for the union representing the San Francisco Symphony musicians during the 2013 strike.

 In 2013, Ballard was the spokesperson for San Francisco's bid to host the 2016 Super Bowl and the team spokesperson for the Golden State Warriors new arena project.
 In 2014, he served as the spokesman for the Koret Foundation during its dispute with the founder's widow.
 Ballard was also a spokesman for the San Francisco Bay Area's bid for the 2024 Olympic and Paralympic Games.
 He was also the spokesman for Dede Wilsey during her campaign to remain the head of the Fine Arts Museums of San Francisco.

-In 2018, Ballard was a spokesman for Anthony Levandowski, a central figure in a legal battle between Waymo and Uber was called the "tech trial of the century."
+In 2018, Ballard was a spokesman for Anthony Levandowski, a central figure in a legal battle between Waymo and Uber that was called the "tech trial of the century."
 Levandowski later pled guilty to stealing trade secrets from Google.
+Ballard was allied with U.S. Senator Dianne Feinstein.

-Ballard is allied with U.S. Senator Dianne Feinstein.
+In 2021, the California Correctional Peace Officers' Association, Ballard's client, gave $1.75 million to a campaign against the recall of Newsom, making the union its largest contributor.
+In 2024, after CCPOA donated $2.9 million to Newsom's campaigns, Ballard denied criticism that the union had "outsized" influence on the governor.